90ssaballa/edge-of-wander-event/README.md

 👋Hi everyone!
 I made my first real life project! 🎉

-After learning the some HTML, CSS, and basic Javascript through a ZTM course and other online resources, I took on a challenge to build an event page for my brother.
+After learning some HTML, CSS, and basic Javascript through a ZTM course and other online resources, I took on a challenge to build an event page for my brother.
 He wanted it to be simple but I wasn't confident of what I'm capable of doing with the current knowledge I have with building a website.
 I wanted to keep on learning so I took on the challenge.

 <ul>